blackflux/lambda-serverless-api/README.md

 returning the correct origin for cross origin requests with multiple allowed origins.

 Note that the request headers are normalized to lower camel case.

-## Pre Request Hook

-Can define a `preRequestHook` function.
-This can be used to log events or throw api errors generically.

-Takes parameters `event` (raw lambda function event) and `context` (raw lambda function context).

 ## Swagger Documentation